rdok/7dtd_mod_custom_music/documentation/about.md

 - feat: Supports changing volume.
 - feat: Ambient music such as crickets sound are NOT overriden.
 - feat: Add two free tracks (Creative Commons).
-- feat: Supports mp3 & wav; as well as aiff.
+- feat: Supports mp3 & wav; flac and aiff.
 - feat: Plays tracks in random, and ensures no two tracks are played in the same order.